bryanchance/scion/go/sigmgmt/static/doc/sig.md

 }
 ```

-To select eligible paths, each session either needs to reference an **ActionFilterPaths** object, or
+To select eligible paths, each session either needs to reference a **PathPolicy** object, or the
-the empty quotes "" (meaning no filter, and all paths are used).
-For example, to define a session
+empty quotes "" (meaning no filter, and all paths are used).
+For example, to define a session that
-that allows all paths and a session that uses the `go-trough-either` paths defined in the previous
+allows all paths and a session that uses the `go-trough-either` paths defined in the previous
 section, use the following:

 ```json